 The majors that you could choose to go with are information systems, computer science, computer engineering, and the like.
-However, it’s important to be cognizant of what you want to do.
+However, before you enroll in a CIS program it’s important to be cognizant of what you want to do.

 If you want to work in hardware, then don’t pick something like software engineering.